A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 1/README.md

 Sihedron Medallions are valued at 500 gp (equivalent to a 2nd level wand of False Life).

-## Need to do this GP value of currency items was scaled down to take into account the treasure guidelines and the fact that gold in 2E is worth considerably more than in 1E.
-However, the value of non magic item valuables (i.e. jewelry, maps, etc) relative to each other as laid out in the original RotR AP is more or less maintained.
-For example, Lucrecia's silver necklace was originally worth 200 gp and her ring was worth 300 gp.
-They are now worth 25 and 40 gp (keeping the ratios approximately the same).

 Treasure was provided for a party of 4.
 If you have additional party members, include additional treasure and items per the "Full level to Wealth Chart" and accompanying information linked above.

 Note there is no contingency in the treasure.
 If your players miss something early on in the adventure, you may need to include additional items later.